voltlog/Valve-Actuator/README.md

 If you would like to order one of these boards ready assembled, check out my [Tindie store](https://www.tindie.com/products/voltlog/tasmota-esp32-floor-heating-valve-controller/).

 ### Known issues in revA
-#1 Starting with Tasmota releases newer than v9.5.0 Tasmota started using IO16, IO17 to connect to external PSRAM and due to the way Tasmota implements this, it continously tries to talk to the external PSRAM, without considering the type of hardware, whether it contains any PSRAM or not.
+#1 Starting with Tasmota releases newer than v9.5.0 Tasmota started using IO16, IO17 to connect to external PSRAM and due to the way Tasmota implements this, it continuously  tries to talk to the external PSRAM, without considering the type of hardware, whether it contains any PSRAM or not.
 As a consequence, IO16, IO17 will show constant SPI traffic so IT IS RECOMMENDED YOU FLASH REV.A HW WITH TASMOTA V9.5.0 MAX!

 #2 The footprint for the dc-dc module PS1 mirrored which means the part cannot be soldered directly to the PCB.
 A workaround is to position the part up-side down and solder wires as shown in Voltlog #383.